 Photography in Morocco is known among photographers for being extremely challenging.
-Though in some part this is because of the natural elements, like sand in the desert, what can make photography difficult in Morocco is the people.
+Though in some part this is because of the natural elements, such as sand in the desert and snow on the mountains, what can really make photography difficult in Morocco are the people of Morocco!

-Moroccans famously shudder at the sight of a camera shutter.
+If you’re reading this, undoubtedly you have seen incredible photos of this amazing country.
+I know I have!
+Over the years, we have had clients return to Morocco after decades of being away.
+They’ve shared with us some of their wonderful photos and amazing memories.
+Not that long ago, it seems, Morocco was a bit easier of a photography assignment.
+These days, that’s not exactly the case.
+Moroccans now famously shudder at the sight of a camera shutter.
 They are known to sometimes be aggressive, demanding money or demanding that you delete the photo you possibly took of them.
 Others are quieter, though will hide their faces.
-This is particularly the case for women around the country, both in the cities and in smaller towns, particularly in and around Chefchaouen.
+This is particularly the case for women around the country, both in the cities and in smaller towns, but perhaps most particularly in and around Chefchaouen.

 Photography in Morocco: General Tips

 - Photographers who are discreet and polite, ask permission, and tip occasionally when asked, generally make new friends and have a pleasant experience.
 Anywhere in the world, it is respectful to ask to photograph a person or a person’s shop before taking a photo.
 Strangers on this street will usually decline.
 But they will be much happier you asked and you never know.
 Every once in a while someone will say yes!

 - Most shop owners will agree to have their photo taken, particularly if you’ve just spent some money in their shop.

 - If you’re learning Moroccan Arabic, this is the time to practice.
 If you can ask in darija to take a person’s photo, you’ll have a better chance of success.